A Core Model for Choreographic Programming: References

-\begin{remark}[Label Selection] The reader unfamiliar with choreographies may wonder at this point about the role of label selection terms $\gensel$ in MC, since their execution does not alter the state of any process.
-Selections are crucial in making choreographies projectable to distributed implementations in process models.
-We anticipate the intuition behind this point with a simple example.
-Consider the choreography:
+To the reader unfamiliar with choreographies, the role of selection -- $\gensel$ -- may be unclear at this point.
+In existing choreography calculi, they are crucial in making choreographies projectable, as we illustrate with an example.